Approximation theory for distant Bang calculus: The (distance) Bang-calculus

 \begin{definition}[Ideal] Let $X\subseteq \dbangb$.
 We set $X$ is an \emph{ideal} when $X$ is downwards closed for $\smaller$, and directed: for all $M, N \in X$ there exists some upper bound (with respect to $\smaller$) to $\{M,N\}$. \end{definition}

 \begin{lemma} Let $M\in\dbang$. $\setApprox(M)$ is an ideal. \end{lemma}

-In order to define Böhm trees, we follow the long-established tradition for term rewriting systems, including CbN and CbV \cite{Ariola70, Boudol83,Barendregt84, Amadio98, Ariola02, kerinec:bohmTreeCbV}, based on the ideal completion.
+In order to define approximation trees, we follow the long-established tradition for term rewriting systems, including \cbn{} and \cbv{} \cite{Ariola70, Boudol83,Barendregt84, Amadio98, Ariola02, kerinec:bohmTreeCbV}, based on the ideal completion.
 This method constructs the set of ideals of approximants (ordered by a direct partial order).
-Böhm trees are then identified with such ideals.
+Evaluation trees, such as Böhm trees are then identified with such ideals.
 The finite and infinite ideals represent respectively the finite and infinite trees.
-For a $\lambda$-term $M$, its Böhm tree is the ideal generated by its set of approximants; equivalently, it can be seen as the supremum of these approximants in the associated directed-complete domain.
+For a $\lambda$-term $M$, its evaluation tree is the ideal generated by its set of approximants; equivalently, it can be seen as the supremum of these approximants in the associated directed-complete domain.
 This domain admits a concrete presentation as a coinductive grammar extending that of approximants, where constructors may be unfolded infinitely often.
-Given $M \in \dbang$, $\setApprox(M)$ has a supremum, noted $\cup\setApprox(M)$, which is a potentially infinite tree. \begin{definition}[Böhm Tree] The Böhm tree of a term $M$ in $\dbang$, is given by $\cup\setApprox(M)$, and denoted $\btb(M)$. \end{definition}
+Given $M \in \dbang$, $\setApprox(M)$ has a supremum, noted $\cup\setApprox(M)$, which is a potentially infinite tree. \begin{definition}[Approximation Tree] The approximation tree of a term $M$ in $\dbang$, is given by $\cup\setApprox(M)$, and denoted $\btb(M)$. \end{definition}